Sdasarisrihari/Sdasarisrihari/README.md

 # 👋 Hi, I’m Srihari Dasari (@Sdasarisrihari)

 ## 👀 About Me
 I’m a highly motivated software developer with over 2 years of experience in building scalable solutions using Python, C++.
-I have a strong background in cloud platforms (AWS), full-stack development, and cybersecurity.
+I have a strong background in cloud platforms (AWS), full-stack development.
 I’m passionate about solving complex problems and collaborating with cross-functional teams to deliver innovative software solutions.

 ## 🌱 Currently Learning
 I’m currently pursuing an MS in Information Studies at the University of Trine with a 4.0 GPA.
 I’m expanding my knowledge in advanced database systems, network management, and cloud computing.